Bipan Chandra

 Bipan Chandra (24 May 1928 – 30 August 2014) was an Indian historian, specialising in economic and political history of modern India.
-An emeritus professor of modern history at Jawaharlal Nehru University, he specialized on the Indian independence movement and is considered a leading scholar on Mahatma Gandhi.
+An emeritus professor of modern history at Jawaharlal Nehru University, he specialized on the Indian independence movement is considered a leading scholar on Mahatma Gandhi.
+He is referred to as a "nationalist-Marxist" historian influenced by the Marxian approach.
 He authored several books, including The Rise and Growth of Economic Nationalism.

 Early life and education

 Chandra was born in Kangra in Punjab, British India (now in Himachal Pradesh).
 He graduated from Forman Christian College, Lahore in 1946 after which the Partition forced him to leave.
 Thereafter, he went to the United States where he studied at the Stanford University, California.
 He established relationships with Communists in the United States; later, he was forced to leave the country as the anti-Communist crusade of Joseph McCarthy hit a fever pitch.
 Back in Delhi in the early 1950s, Bipan Chandra was appointed lecturer in history at Hindu College, Delhi.
 He would go on to complete his PhD from Delhi University in 1959.